givasile/effector/docs/docs/quickstart/global_and_regional_effects.md

     If not, the regional effect analysis will not manage to do something better than the global effect analysis.

 So let's apply regional effect analysis to the $\mathtt{hour}$ feature.
-`Effector` provides a simple API for that, similar to the global effect API:

-We first summarize the regional effect analysis for the `hour` using:
+To print the partition tree, we will use `.summary()` method of the regional effect analysis classes.

 === "PDP"
     ```python